 About me

-Previously I have worked as a contract ethnographer for a nonprofit and in the publishing industry.
+I have worked as a contract ethnographer for a nonprofit and in publicity and marking in the .

 I grew up in Los Angeles, where my curiosity about the world—and the way we make it up and create it—was fostered.